Cashless business pros and cons: Should you make the switch?

-Businesses switching to a cashless payment model have been trending upward in recent years.
+The number of businesses switching to a cashless payment model has been trending upward in recent years.
 According to Capgemini, cashless payments in 2016 reached $486.2 billion, with a forecasted growth of 21.6% globally through 2021.
 Additionally, the number of cashless transactions in North America has reached 161 billion with little sign of slowing.
-With cashless payment policies solidly entrenched in the business world, the time has come for you to examine all of the cashless business pros and cons to make the right choice for your business.
+With cashless payment policies solidly entrenched in the business world, now may be the right time to examine the cashless business pros and cons so you can make the right choice for your business.

 Before taking the plunge, it is important to conduct a thorough examination of your business operations to see if going cashless is the right path for you.
-At a minimum, assessing the readiness of:
+At a minimum, you should assess the readiness of your:

-are key factors in considering a switch.
-We have discovered a few key points of discussion that you must engage in so that you make the best, and most informed decision possible.
+These are central factors in considering whether to make a switch.
+With a few other key points of discussion you will be better prepared to make the best, and most informed decision possible.

 How do you know if your business is ready to go cashless?
 Checking on the legality of being cashless in your area is the first place to start.
 Once you have cleared that hurdle, there is a social consideration at play as well.
 The premise of restraints on businesses moving to become entirely cashless is that those from lower economic rungs are hurt by cashless establishments, as they may limit their shopping and dining choices.
 You will want to remain sensitive to any potential PR issues, taking a “know thy customer” approach.